ideenak/shopping-cart-inclass/README.md

 python3 shopping_cart.py
 ```

-- then follow the on screen instructions.
+Then follow the on screen instructions.